microsoft/vscode-docs/api/extension-guides/language-model.md

 To interact with a language model, extensions should first craft their prompt, and then send a request to the language model.
 You can use prompts to provide instructions to the language model on the broad task that you're using the model for.
 Prompts can also define the context in which user messages are interpreted.

-The Language Model API supports two approaches for building a language model prompt:
+The Language Model API supports two types of messages when building the language model prompt:

+- **User** - used for providing instructions and the user's request
+- **Assistant** - used for adding the history of previous language model responses as context to the prompt

+> **Note**: Currently, the Language Model API doesn't support the use of system messages.

+You can use two approaches for building the language model prompt:

-- Use the `LanguageModelChatMessage` class to create the prompt by providing one or more user messages as strings
+- `LanguageModelChatMessage` - create the prompt by providing one or more messages as strings.
+You might use this approach if you're just getting started with the Language Model API.
-- Use [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx) to declare the prompt by using the TSX syntax
+- [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx) - declare the prompt by using the TSX syntax.

 You can use the `prompt-tsx` library if you want more control over how the language model prompt is composed.
-For example, you can assign a priority to each chat message to dynamically adapt to each language model's context window size.
-If a rendered prompt has more message tokens than can fit into the available context window, the prompt renderer prunes messages with the lowest priority, while preserving the message order.
-Learn more about [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx).
+For example, the library can help with dynamically adapting the length of the prompt to each language model's context window size.
+Learn more about [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx) or explore the [chat extension sample](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample) to get started.

 To learn more about the concepts of prompt engineering, we suggest reading OpenAI's excellent [Prompt engineering guidelines](https://platform.openai.com/docs/guides/prompt-engineering).